 - All regular Fulbright grants (i.e., all except TA-ships) require candidates to have an institutional affiliation during their time abroad.
 In most cases, you will have to arrange this affiliation in advance.
 Faculty in your major department or in a related language department can help you learn more about appropriate places to seek affiliation.
 You will then need to write (probably email) individuals at that institution, seeking their sponsorship.
 Save this correspondence to use as supporting documentation.

 - Most graduating seniors seeking a regular Fulbright grant will be attending university lectures, supplemented by independent work.
 You should not necessarily expect close supervision from your faculty sponsor.

 - Perhaps the easiest way for a graduating senior to win a Fulbright is to apply to teach English as a Fulbright TA in one of several different countries.
 No specific teaching experience is required, although previous work as a TA or in some other similar capacity can help you write a stronger application.
 Although teaching takes up the bulk of your working time (and the bulk of your application), you are encouraged to develop a "secondary project" to work on during your time abroad.

 - Bear in mind that the purpose of the Fulbright is to promote international understanding.
 Your ability to serve as a good informal ambassador of the US is as important as your intellectual and academic credentials.

-ALL STUDENTS must declare their intent to apply for a Fulbright Grant by August 30, 2013.
+ALL STUDENTS must declare their intent to apply for a Fulbright Grant by August 28, 2014 at noon.
 Download Fulbright Intent to Apply form here, and either e-mail the form to UVM's Fellowships Advisor or submit it in person to 17a University Heights North.
 In addition, students applying for a Fulbright are strongly encouraged to meet with UVM's Fellowships Advisor at least once before the internal application deadline